AlulaOneshot/kobold/README.md

-# Limine Meson C Starter Kernel
+# The Kobold Kernel

 ## Setup

-To setup your environment, run the following commands.
-These are REQUIRED or your kernel may not build correctly.
+To setup the build environment, run the following commands.
+These are REQUIRED or the kernel may not build correctly.
 If you are not familiar with the terminal or dont have one, quit now.
-You aren't ready for OSDev.

 ```bash
 chmod +x scripts/setupenv.sh